 Rebuilding Your Credit after Bankruptcy

 Filing for bankruptcy basically puts you at the bottom of the credit rating ladder.
 You have to begin to work your way back up again.
 One way to begin to rebuild your credit is obtaining a secured credit card which some credit card companies make available to people with compromised credit.
 A secured credit card is a credit card that is backed by your own security deposit.
 Limits are often only available in small amounts such as $300; but, if you pay your monthly payments on time, the credit card company does report payments to the credit bureaus and it will help you rebuild your credit score over time.

 If you are not enrolled in a mandatory court-appointed credit counseling course, it may be a good idea to seek out some free or low-cost credit counseling services such as the National Foundation for Credit Counseling.

 The Bottom Line

 People who have the best driving records and the best credit scores will get the best auto insurance rates.
-The good news is—you can improve both your driving record and your credit score and over time.
-As bankruptcies fall off your credit report and you go without any accidents/tickets, you will be able to get a lower auto insurance rate.
+The good news is, you can improve both your driving record and your credit score and over time.
+As bankruptcies fall off your credit report and you go without any accidents or tickets, you will be able to get a lower auto insurance rate.
 In the meantime, you may be able to take advantage of other insurance discounts to lower your auto insurance rates such as bundling policies or taking a defensive driving course.